This post will look at non-toxic pipe options for the home: PEX, Copper, PP, PVC, and ABS.

 Houses built after the year 2000 have plastic pipes.
 Houses built before the 70s (or so) often had galvanized pipes.
 After about 20 years the galvanizing corrodes and you can end up with a rusty odor and taste (which can taste a bit like mold).

-In new builds, PEX in the norm for incoming pipes, but you can go with copper if you choose to.
+In new builds, PEX is the norm for incoming pipes, but you can go with copper if you choose to.
 We will review both options since both have pros and cons.

 Outgoing pipes as well as vents are usually ABS or PVC which we will go over.

 This post contains affiliate links to products I recommend.
 Upon purchase, I earn a small commission at no extra cost to you.

 Do Polyethylene (PE or PEX) Pipes Leach Chemicals?